A/N: Warning for more violence in this chapter.

 “You seem to know a lot about how this works.”

-Roman smirked, the expression too deliberately innocent to be genuine.
+Roman nodded, his expression too deliberately innocent to be genuine.
 “I’ve seen some similar injuries in my time.”

 “Right,” Gareth said, unsure how to respond.
 “Thank you for the help.”